Crop Pests Prevention And Control

 PHYSICAL CONTROL

 This method involves physically removing or excluding pests from the crop.
-It can include techniques such as handpicking pests, using traps or barriers, erecting fences or nets, and employing mechanical methods like plowing or mowing to disrupt pest life cycles.
+It can include techniques such as handpicking pests, using traps or barriers, erecting fences or nets, and employing mechanical methods like ploughing or mowing to disrupt pest life cycles.

 This involves the physical removal of pests by: